alsalafiyyah/alsalafiyyah.github.io/_posts/2020/2020-10-10-is-ramadan-exlusive-for-muslims.md

 source: "Fatawa Al-Shaykh Ibn Baz 15/7"
 category: [fatwas,fasting]
 note: false
-excerpt: "Is the month of Ramadan an exclusive feature of our Muslim nation only or it was also prescribed upon previous nations?"
+summary: "Is the month of Ramadan an exclusive feature of our Muslim nation only or it was also prescribed upon previous nations?"
 muftis:
   shaykh:
     - name: Shaykh Abdul-Aziz ibn Baz